 Best times to watch:

-- The cam is located inside the giraffe barn.
-You are most likely to see the calf and mom inside the barn in the morning and evening when they are resting
+- The cam is located inside the Giraffe Barn.
+You are most likely to see a giraffe inside the barn in the morning and evening when they are resting

 - The cam operates between 7:00 a.m. and 10:00 p.m. daily and is equipped with night vision

 Highlights from the web cam

-The giraffe calf won't always be on cam, but you can always enjoy this video of highlights from the web cam.
+The giraffes won't always be on cam, but you can always enjoy this video of highlights from the web cam.
 If you don't see the giraffe in the live feed above, be sure to tune back in and use our "Best times to watch" suggestions to increase your chances of seeing the young family.

 Recorded video highlights from the web cam (not live)